-12 For detector experts
+12 For Detector Experts

-Some actions, like changing parameter settings, importing and exporting settings from file, or loading settings from the hardware, can only be done from a detector expert login.
-Use the yellow key in the top of the Entrance Panel to login as expert.
+Some actions, like changing parameter settings, exporting and importing settings from/to recipe, or loading settings from the hardware, can only be done with a detector expert login, except for the Reference recipes that can be imported by the shift crew (user "operator").
+Use the yellow key button on the top of the Entrance Panel to login as expert.